OUR WORSHIP SERVICES

 To the Parents of Young Children

 Jesus said, “Let the little children come to Me and do not hinder them, for the kingdom of heaven belongs to such as these” (Matthew 19:14).
 We know it can be exhausting as a parent, but you are doing an important thing by being here with your children, as the body of Christ is more fully present.
 You may think that your child’s babbling and squirming is a distraction, but to be honest, it bothers you more than it does anybody else.
 In fact, the joyful noises of your child bring joy to the rest of the congregation.
 Your child is already learning about worship in addition to hearing the Word of God.
-If your child wants to doodle, paper and pencils are available at the welcome desk.
 If you feel the need to step out for a time with your child, feel free to hang out in the back or in the nursery (which also has a changing table).
 There are also people at Faith who would love to help you with your child; just talk to the pastor, and he will connect you with one of them.
 Above all, we are glad that you are here at Faith with your children!